 What does work anxiety do to you?

-Work anxiety can drastically affect your quality of life and leave you counting down the minutes until five o’clock comes around.
+Work anxiety can affect your quality of life and put a damper on your weekdays.
 Roughly three out of each four people with stress or anxiety in their life say that it interferes with their daily lives, and also the workplace isn’t any exception.
 Anxiety can affect performance at work, the standard of the work, relationships with colleagues, and relationships with supervisors.
 And if you have got a diagnosed disturbance, then these challenges may prove even harder.

 People report that deadlines and coping with difficult people are the largest causes of work-related stress.
 Conflict within the workplace will elicit many alternative reactions.
 Some people love the drama, while others would rather hide under their desks until the commotion subsides. no matter whether or not you thrive on conflict, lack of effective communication at your job can cause quite a little bit of anxiety.
 When several people within the office are visibly littered with anxiety, the amount of stress can almost feel contagious.
 People begin to miss more work, the standard of labor goes down, and coworkers begin to gossip or vent instead of work together to unravel problems.
 People stop lecturing each other, they begin collecting mountains of grievances, and therefore the environment can become downright toxic.